LKNera/MediLabManagementSystem/README.md

 # Pre-requisites

-In order to run this application you need to have SQL EXPRESS & .Net 3.5 installed on a windows XP or obove machine
+In order to run this application you need to have SQL EXPRESS & .Net 3.5 or newer installed on a windows XP or obove machine